openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 **Interrupts**

+Interrupts are seen by rvfi as happening between instructions.
+This means that neither the last instruction before the interrupt nor the first instruction of the interrupt handler will signal any direct side-effects.
+The first instruction of the handler will however show the resulting state caused by these side-effects (e.g., the CSR rmask/rdata signals will show the updated values, pc_rdata will be at the interrupt handler address etc.).

 The ``rvfi_intr`` signal is set for the first instruction of the trap handler when encountering an exception or interrupt.
 The signal is not set for debug traps unless a debug entry happens in the fist instruction of an interrupt handler (see rvfi_intr == X in the table below).
 In this case CSR side-effects (to mepc) can be expected.